 UF’s Board of Trustees elected a new chairman just in time to put his name on spring graduates’ diplomas.

-Board of Trustees vice chairman David Brown, a 1973 UF alumnus and chairman of Broad and Cassel law firm, was elected on May 3.
+Board of Trustees vice-chairman David Brown, a 1973 UF alumnus and chairman of Broad and Cassel law firm, was selected to carry out the remainder of the former chairman’s term.

 “I couldn’t be more happy or more thrilled about the leadership we are possibly selecting,” Trustee Alan Levine said prior to the vote.